6 MIN READ

 At this point, I quickly fell in love with this orange and black combination, although I want to be a bit careful with the easy overlap with Halloween.

-2. Get curious: Create a visual research board
+2. Get curious: Create a visual research board with diverse visual elements

 As of right now, I have two colors I know might work.
 While these choices will take me pretty far, I still need to find metaphors, objects, motifs, or other hooks that will connect me deeper to my decisions.